The importance of a business's website clearly relates to what % of revenue it is wholly or even partially responsible for.

 How will you know that investing £10,000 to £50,000 in a new and world-class website will double your turnover - you don't, no guarantees in life.
 No guarantee a new employee will cut the mustard, no guarantee a new product or range will sell, no guarantee that a new piece of equipment will produce a return on investment.
 You get the point.

 The new and vastly improved website will also need regular input of time and effort, and therefore money.
-An appointed webmaster diligently adding fresh content, amending existing, adding new functionality, etc. But if its become as valuable as a whole team of marketeers and salesmen - it's worth it.
+An appointed webmaster diligently adding fresh content, amending existing, adding new functionality, etc. But if it has become as valuable as a whole team of marketeers and salesmen - it's worth it.

 If you already have a great website; that's very effective at producing enquires and sales - yet you only paid the hard-working and dedicated web designer less than a few percent of one year's turnover - then you underpaid them.